 Fair values of RMBS, CMBS and other CDO may be available through quoted prices, which are often based on the prices at which similarly structured and collateralized securities trade between dealers and to and from customers.
 Generally, the fair values of RMBS, CMBS and other CDOs are valued using observable pricing sources.
-Fair values of RMBS, CMBS and other CDO for which there are no significant observable inputs are valued using price that is derived.
-Price may not be observable for fair value measurement purposes for many reasons, such as the length of time since the last executed transaction for the related security, usage of a price from a similar but not exact instrument, or usage of a price from an indicative quote.
-Fair values determined by price may include discounted cash flow models using the inputs prepayment rates, default rates, loss severity and discount rates.
+Fair values of RMBS, CMBS and other CDO securities for which there are significant unobservable inputs are valued using price that is derived.
+Price may not be observable for fair value measurement purposes for many reasons, such as the length of time since the last executed transaction for the related security, use of a price from a similar instrument, or use of a price from an indicative quote.
+Fair values determined by market comparable price may include discounted cash flow models using the inputs credit spread, default rate, discount rate, prepayment rate and loss severity.
+Prices from similar observable instruments are used to calculate implied inputs which are then used to value unobservable instruments using discounted cash flow.
+The discounted cash flow price is then compared to the unobservable prices and assessed for reasonableness.

 For some structured debt securities, determination of fair value requires subjective assessment depending on liquidity, ownership concentration, and the current economic and competitive environment.
 Valuation is determined based on management's own assumptions about how market participants would price the asset.
-Collateralized debt, bonds and loan obligations are split into various structured tranches, and each tranche is valued based upon its individual rating and the underlying collateral supporting the structure.
-Values are derived by using valuation models based on either prices of comparable securities observed in the market or discounted cash flows.
+Collateralized bonds and loan obligations are split into various structured tranches, and each tranche is valued based upon its individual rating and the underlying collateral supporting the structure.
+Valuation models are used to value both cash and synthetic CDOs.